circuitnet/CircuitNet/README.md

 ## Prerequisites

-All dependencies can be installed using pip:
+Dependencies can be installed using pip:

 ```sh
 pip install -r requirements.txt
 ```

+PyTorch is not included in requirement.txt, and you could intall it follow the instruction in [PyTorch homepage](https://pytorch.org/).

 Our experiments run on Python 3.9 and PyTorch 1.11.
 Other versions should work but are not tested.